chemodan/ml_training_for_cmg_impact/README.md

 # ml_training_for_cmg_impact
-This repository has all the files relevant for ML class we are preparing for the CMG imPACt 2019 Conference
+This repository has all the files relevant for ML class we taught at the CMG imPACt 2019 Conference.
+Seattle, WA, February 2019